The following links are on this page.

 This was only the beginning of the long period when to believe differently meant persecution.
 Also claiming the keys to heaven and hell, Rome worked on the emotions of the people to wield them into compliance.

-The Islamic movement arose partly because of the corruptions in the Christian church.
-They were a fulfilment of prophecy, as the trumpets five and six of Revelation sounded their warnings against an apostate church.
 In the same way God used the Islamic nations to bring judgment on the so called Christian church during the 1260 years, so God may again use the Islamic Nations to bring judgment upon apostate Christianity.
 Will people listen and TRULY return to their God?

 The papal "universal primacy" over the whole world is just around the corner.
 When the wound is completely healed (and it almost is so now) conditions will be shaped in such a way that the whole world will wonder after the beast, they will worship him.
 (See Rev. 13) Again, this will not mean that all the nations will be governed by the pope as to their political details, they will still be recognized as nations and the unity will be fragile as they will still be at odds with one another, BUT, for a short time, they will place themselves under the spiritual authority of the papal leadership and execute his commands pretaining to enforced worship imposed moral statutes.
 (See Rev. 17)